sowmyaramapatruni/Web-Application-implemented-using-Nodejs/README.md

 Change your database connectivity details in ./config/db_conf.js

+Update first database details in config_database1 and the other one in config_database2

 ## How to Run
 Run node application.js You change port in application.js

 open browser and hit http://ipaddress:port/skyline

+## Functional Requirements

+1. The registration page allows the user to register with email id and password, and to specify other contact details required for the registration.

+2. The login page allows the user to sign in with the user credentials.

+3. The search page allows the user to search for flights based on the source airport, destination airport, category, type of trip and date of trip.
+Only on successful login can a user search for flights.

+4. The search request should be redirected to the relevant database, based on if it’s a domestic flight or an international flight.